casys-kaist/LineFS/docs/README.md

 sudo ./run.sh ./iotest sw 1G 4K 1   # sequential write, 1GB file, 4KB i/o size, 1 thread
 ```

-## 9. Run Assise
+## 10. Run Assise

-To run Assise (DFS without NIC-offloading) rather than LineFS, you have to rebuild LibFS and SharedFS (KernFS).
+To run Assise (DFS without NIC-offloading) rather than LineFS, you have to rebuild LibFS and SharedFS (a.k.a.
+KernFS).

 ```shell
 # At the project root directory,